Static Shock: Production

 The series was produced by Warner Bros.
 Animation based on the Milestone Media/DC Comics character Static.
-Its supervising producer was Alan Burnett, and Scott Jeralds was the main producer under the executive production of Jean MacCurdy and Sander Schwartz.
+Its supervising producer was Alan Burnett, and Scott Jeralds was the main producer under executive producers Jean MacCurdy and Sander Schwartz.
 The production team consisted mostly of people who were involved with Batman: The Animated Series and Superman: The Animated Series, but also included Static's co-creator Denys Cowan.
 Although the show hired the comic series' co-creator Dwayne McDuffie as story editor and writer, McDuffie had no direct involvement on the development of Static Shock.
-The idea of a Static cartoon first emerged with DC's editor-in-chief Jenette Kahn during the time McDuffie was working for Milestone under Kahn.
+The idea of a Static series first emerged with DC's editor-in-chief Jenette Kahn during the time McDuffie was working for Milestone under Kahn.
 In 1993, Kahn proposed to adapt some Milestone comics; Burnett was hired to write a pilot episode for an X-Men-esque series with Milestone superheroes called The New Guard.
 After attempts to produce several other Milestone projects, Static was eventually the series "they went for".
 By the time Milestone and DC drafted their contract over DC distributing Milestone comics, the characters were from separate fictional universes.
 However, when crossovers between Static Shock and other DC animated series were suggested, it was established that they were from the same DC Animated Universe—"rather than having to muck around with multiple dimensions, or whatever."

 Although McDuffie stressed that the show remains loyal to "the spirit and the tone" of the comic book, some changes were done because of its timeslot and target audience of pre-teens.
 For example, guns appeared less frequently, Richie is not explicitly portrayed as homosexual, and he is Virgil's confidant instead of Frieda.
 Virgil is also younger in the animated series, his costumes and use of his powers are different from the original, and his mother is dead in the show despite the fact that she is alive in the comics.
 The latter change was done because producers had the intention "to focus on a strong, complex relationship between an African-American father and son."
 Nevertheless, McDuffie was concerned by the change because he originally intended to oppose the stereotype of black people not having a complete nuclear family.
 However, McDuffie said "that [it] worked out okay" as the crew could use the absence of Virgil's mother to create a "couple of great stories".
 Virgil's father, Robert, "for all intents and purposes, is a new character", as he was reconceptualized as a social worker.
 The same goes for Richie, who is described as an amalgam of different characters from the original comic.
-For the villains, Hotstreak was reused from the Static comics, Edwin Alva was brought from another Milestone's series—Hardware—, and the group Meta-Breed was created for the TV series.
+For the villains, Hotstreak was reused from the Static comics, Edwin Alva was brought from another Milestone's series—Hardware—, and the Meta-Breed was created for the series.